varchar-io/nebula/README.md

-# Nebula - fast, secure, simple, scalable
+# Nebula - Extremely-fast Interactive Big Data Analytics

 [![](./docs/assets/images/nebula-logo-small.png)](https://shawncao.medium.com/introduce-nebula-62d6e17dfaeb) <br>
-Nebula is an extreme-fast end-to-end interactive big data analytics solution.
+Nebula is an extremely-fast end-to-end interactive big data analytics solution.
 Nebula is designed as a high-performance columnar data storage and tabular OLAP engine.

 It can do much more than these: